nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 All of the ways developers worked around JavaScript's lack of multiline strings left something to be desired.

-Template strings make multiline strings easy because there is no special syntax.
+Template literals make multiline strings easy because there is no special syntax.
 Just include a newline where you want and it shows up in the result.
 For example:

 ```js
 let message = `Multiline